Organization5762/heart/README.md

-# heart
+# Heart

 Heart Rate Sensor --> Visual Display Project

-## Setup
+## Development

 ### Installation

 `pip install -e .`

-#### On Pi
+### Formatting

-Might need to run with sudo on Pi.
+`make format` should install and run the correct formatting and linting tools

-### First Run
+## Testing Locally

-After installing type `totem` into your Terminal.
-On a non-linux box this should pop-up a PyGame window that displays the application.
+The command: `totem --configuration full_screen_test` should display a scene locally.
+If you see a scene, then the setup is correct.